osgav/osgav-blog/content/now/now.md

 What am I up to?

-- adding my first [Now page](https://nownownow.com/about) to my website
+- exploring the world of GIS
-- delving into my [notetaking](/tags/notetaking.html) system
+- spending more time working with my notes, than tweaking my system
-- playing games on my [newly built PC](/tags/pc-build-project.html)
+- trying to keep a podocarpus bonsai plant alive